tribbin/TagCloudSVG/README.md

     }
   </script>
 ```
-* Provide this JSON when calling makeTagCloudSVG():
+* Provide the JSON when calling makeTagCloudSVG():
 ```
   <script>
     makeTagCloudSVG(clouds);